-THE WELCOME NOTE BY AMBASSADOR RICHARD A. OPEMBE
+THE WELCOME NOTE BY H.E AMBASSADOR MICHAEL K. MUBEA, EBS

 May I begin by thanking His Excellency the President of The Republic of Kenya, Honourable Uhuru Muigai Kenyatta, for appointing me Kenya’s Ambassador to Ireland.
 During my tour of duty, I shall endeavour to serve the interests of the Republic of Kenya, the people and Government in fostering closer bilateral ties with Ireland and her people.

 I wish to also thank the Ministry of Foreign Affairs and International Trade, the Mission staff in Ireland and the Department of Foreign Affairs-Ireland, for the exemplary guidance and assistance, that made mine and that of my family’s welcome to Ireland most memorable.
-The presentation of credentials to His Excellency the President Michael D. Higgins on the 20th January 2015 at Áras an Uachtárain was well received, due in large part to you all.
-The reception from the many Kenyans, living in Ireland thereafter, was a wonderful gathering that will evolve to gainful engagement as we all join hands to better our nation of Kenya.
+The presentation of credentials to His Excellency the President Michael D. Higgins will be on Wednesday 20th November 2019 at Áras an Uachtárain.
+I am looking forward to working with the Kenyan Diaspora in Ireland and join hands in gainful engagements to better our nation Kenya.

-The long and cordial relations that have existed between our two nations has been focused on the wellbeing of our people and those worldwide and has culminated in our recognition, by the United Nations(U.N.) nominating Kenya and Ireland to co-chair the post Millennium Development Goals strategy, evolving into the Sustainable Development Goals 2015-2030 targets.
-Kenya is already pursuing the Vision 2030 objectives and has developed into a Middle Income Nation having set forth an aggressive, objective programme to meet the set targets.
+The long and cordial relations that have existed between our two nations has been focused on the well being of our people and those worldwide and has culminated in our recognition, by the United Nations(U.N.) nominating Kenya and Ireland to co-chair the post Millennium Development Goals strategy, evolving into the Sustainable Development Goals 2015-2030 targets.
+Kenya is already pursuing the Vision 2030 objectives and has developed into a Middle Income Nation having set forth an aggressive, objective program to meet the set targets.

-Improved infrastructure, in road network, I.C.T., agricultural production, healthcare, education, energy provision, extractive industry of minerals, financial services provision, improved environmental controls are some of the areas that are in key focus as we pursue the development pillars under the Jubilee Manifesto.
-We will be seeking amongst other tools to hasten development, Public Private Partnerships (P.P.P.) in these areas of our economy and look favourably towards every possible association with the government and people of Ireland and its huge diaspora of 75 million plus, to fast track the growth of our economies and engage in increased trade.
-Kenya offers Ireland unmatched quality products, from:
+Improved infrastructure, in road network, I.C.T., agricultural production, healthcare, education, energy provision, extraction industry of minerals, financial services provision, improved environmental controls are some of the areas that are in key focus as we pursue the development pillars under the Jubilee Manifesto.
+We will be seeking among-st other tools to hasten development, Public Private Partnerships (P.P.P.) in these areas of our economy and look favorably towards every possible association with the government and people of Ireland and its huge diaspora of 75 million plus, to fast track the growth of our economies and engage in increased trade.
+Kenya offers Ireland unmatched quality products, from;

-- horticulture, coffee, tea, cut flowers, increase of production capacities through research among others;
+- Horticulture, coffee, tea, cut flowers and increase of production capacities through research among others

 I.C.T Hub for regional network provision and involvement of multi-national concerns in this field situated in Ireland.

-- secure financial systems and service provision, a healthy investment climate, and
+- Secure financial systems & service provision and a healthy investment climate.

 As the leading economy within the East and Central Africa region, Kenya boasts of a stable and improving business climate, exceptional touristic facilities, access to a functional devolved system of governance, guaranteeing investment from the grassroots for the direct benefit of the people in the both rural and urban areas.
 These are just some of the areas in which Ireland and Kenya can participate in development.